EGA-archive/refgenDetector/README.md

 # EGA - RefgenDetector

-RefgenDetector is a python tool that infers the reference genome assembly used during the read alignment for BAM and CRAM files.
+RefgenDetector is a python tool that infers the reference genome assembly used during the read alignment for SAM, BAM and CRAM files.
 The proposed tool is designed to facilitate the analysis of genomic data with incomplete metadata annotation.
-RefgenDetector can differentiate between major human reference genome releases, as well as commonly used flavors, by utilizing the LN and SN mandatory fields in the BAM and CRAM headers.
+RefgenDetector can differentiate between major human reference genome releases, as well as commonly used flavors (derivative releases based on the major releases), by utilizing the LN and SN mandatory fields in the alignment files headers.
 The tool includes dictionaries with information on contig names and lengths, enabling it to accurately identify unique contigs and differentiate between different flavors of the reference genome.

 ## Description